 What about food and water for the plants ?

 One of the useful things about household guttering is that it comes with two types of end fittings.
-One is a sealed end fitting holding liquid into the gutter and the other is a push fit fitting which allows liquid to escape – this is just what we need !!
+One is a sealed end fitting which we can use to introduce liquid into the gutter and the other is a push fit fitting which allows liquid to escape – this is just what we need !!

 Black Sealed End Fitting and Push Fit End Fitting